canonical/k8s-snap/docs/src/howto/networking/default-dns.md

 # How to use default DNS

 Canonical Kubernetes includes a default DNS (Domain Name System) essential for internal communication within your cluster.
 When enabled, the DNS facilitates service discovery by assigning each service a DNS name.
+When disabled, you can integrate a custom dns solution into your cluster.

 ## What you'll need

 This guide assumes the following:

-- You are installing on Ubuntu 22.04 or later, **or** another OS which supports snap packages (see [snapd support])
 - You have root or sudo access to the machine
-- You have an internet connection
-- The target machine has sufficient memory and disk space.
-To accommodate workloads, we recommend a system with ***at least*** 20G of disk space and 4G of memory.
-- You have Canonical Kubernetes installed and a bootstraped cluster.
-(See: [getting-started-guide](#TODO))
+- You have a bootstraped Canonical Kubernetes cluster (see the [getting-started-guide]).

-## Is DNS enabled?
+## Check DNS status

-Find out wether you have enabled DNS with the following command:
+Find out whether DNS is enabled or disabled with the following command:

 ```bash
 sudo k8s status